zifangberkeley/Fall_Notes/Chem274b_notes/Week4_notes.md

         we compare, then we see that 33 is larger then 25. the remaining part of where we need to search for is between mid and hi. we do lo + 1 . in the last iteration, lo, mid and hi will be equal to the target.
         It took 4 iterations.
+This is a logN search.
+    Sorting is a fundamental operation that we will continue studying.
+How do we know that the algos are at their run times.

+### Selection sort
+- the idea is : in interation i, find the index min of smallest remaining entry within list a, swap [i] and [min]

-This is a logN search. drug modeling. maintaining drug efficiency while maintaining low toxicity.
+drug modeling. maintaining drug efficiency while maintaining low toxicity.
 Hybrid models combining attention-based and state pace based.